paveltimofeev/screens.io/tasklist.md

 - Use Master term instead of Reference?
 - **------------ CLOSED BETA MILESTONE ------------**

+- Frontend: Show Execution Plan to make clear the process of testing
-- Use masked images for signin/signup page
+- Frontend: Use masked images for signin/signup page
 - Register user by email/gmail and promocode with email confirmation.
 - Proxy: To refactor utils and storage-adapter at proxy.
 - check username/password/... injection: create user "name*" and delete it.
 Do not allow to create usernames in [a-zA-Z] range or clean out restricted symbols